pivotal/docs-tap/app-sso/service-operators/token-signature.md

 ## Token signature 101

-Token signature keys are used by an `AuthServer` to sign JSON Web Tokens (JWTs) - producing a [JWS Signature](https://www.rfc-editor.org/rfc/rfc7515) and attaching it to the [JOSE Header](https://www.rfc-editor.org/rfc/rfc7515#section-4) of a JWT.
-The client application later is able to verify the JWT signature.
-A private key is used to sign a JWT, and a public key is used to verify the signature of a signed JWT.
+Token signature keys are used by an `AuthServer` to sign JSON Web Tokens (JWTs), produce a [JWS Signature](https://www.rfc-editor.org/rfc/rfc7515) and attach it to the [JOSE Header](https://www.rfc-editor.org/rfc/rfc7515#section-4) of a JWT.
+The client application can then verify the JWT signature.

+A private key signs a JWT.
+A public key verifies the signature of a signed JWT.

 The sign-and-verify mechanism serves multiple security purposes: